Jenkins Pros and Cons: Is It the Right CI/CD Tool in 2025? – Strengths, Weaknesses, and Alternatives

 1. Jenkins is open source and free

-Jenkins is free to download and the source code is also available.
+The main Jenkins Pros is free to download, and the source code is also available.
 This has spawned a growing community of developers who are actively helping each other and contributing to the Jenkins project.
 This ensures that you get better and more stable versions each year.

 2. Jenkins comes with a wide range of plugins